CaroFG/mini_jeu_POO/README.md

 2nd version of the game, where the user can make choices to fight 2 computer players.

 ## app_3.rb
-3rd version of the game, where the user can make choices to fight 4 computer player
+3rd version of the game, where the user can make choices to fight 4 computer players, code is also rearranged.